AlvaroCrespo02/Thesis_code/README.md

-This are a few files that I used in my thesis to prepare and anylize the data I extracted from the RSF Expander Kobol.<br>
+This are the sricpts that I used in my thesis to prepare and anylize the data I extracted from the RSF Expander Kobol.<br>

 ATM the dataset can be found here: